Manufacture of cordage, rope, twine and netting — Strategic Scorecard

 • Metric: Less than 10% of global industrial synthetic cordage is currently diverted from landfills into secondary production cycles.

-• Impact: Regulatory mandates are forcing a transition toward circularity that currently outpaces the economic feasibility of current recovery technologies.
+• Impact: Regulatory mandates are forcing a transition toward circularity that currently outpaces the economic feasibility and technical infrastructure required for large-scale material re-entry.

 View LI08 attribute details